Fairfield, North Dakota

-Fairfield is a small, rural, unincorporated village in northeastern Billings County, North Dakota, United States.
+Fairfield is an unincorporated community in northeastern Billings County, North Dakota, United States.
 It lies along U.S. Route 85, northeast of the city of Medora, the county seat of Billings County.
-It has a cafe, an elementary school, and the post office serving the ZIP code of 58627.
+It has a post office serving the ZIP code of 58627.

 Fairfield is part of the Dickinson Micropolitan Statistical Area.

 History

 The population was 15 in 1940.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Fairfield has a humid continental climate, abbreviated "Dfb" on climate maps.